Donate Now!

 • Reviews agendas to determine appropriate learning hours

-Once initial areas of concern have been addressed, the application is sent to two medical reviewers who are members or fellows of Royal College of Physicians and Surgeons of Canada (RCPSC) or the College of Family Physicians of Canada (CFPC).
+Once initial areas of concern have been addressed, the peer review is completes by two medical reviewers who are members or fellows of Royal College of Physicians and Surgeons of Canada (RCPSC) or the College of Family Physicians of Canada (CFPC).
 The medical reviewers review the application for:

 • Ethical review for bias or influence in the application document, budget, advertising, declaration of conflict of interest forms and presentations